For over thirty years, we've been a platform to bring important stories to life.

 Throughout the years, MWF has been host to some of the greatest writers and thinkers from Australia and around the world.

-Our international guests have included Isabel Allende, Melvyn Bragg, Bill Bryson, Simon Callow, Paulo Coehlo, Junot Díaz, Roddy Doyle, Dave Eggers, Jonathan Franzen, Tavi Gevinson, PJ Harvey, Pico Iyer, PD James, Boris Johnson, Terry Jones, Naomi Klein, David Levithan, Yann Martel, Edna O’Brien, Maria Popova, Ian Rankin, Ruth Rendell, Rainbow Rowell, Salman Rushdie, Will Self, Carol Shields, Lionel Shriver, Tracy K Smith, Zadie Smith, Colm Tóibín, Joanna Trollope, Marina Warner and Joss Whedon, as well as a delegation of cartoonists and writers from The New Yorker.
+Our international guests have included Isabel Allende, Melvyn Bragg, Bill Bryson, Simon Callow, Paulo Coehlo, Junot Díaz, Roddy Doyle, Reni Eddo-Lodge, Dave Eggers, Robert Fisk, Jonathan Franzen, Tavi Gevinson, PJ Harvey, Pico Iyer, PD James, Boris Johnson, Terry Jones, Naomi Klein, David Levithan, Yann Martel, Janet Mock, Edna O’Brien, Joyce Carol Oates, Maria Popova, Ian Rankin, Ruth Rendell, Rainbow Rowell, Salman Rushdie, Will Self, Carol Shields, Lionel Shriver, Tracy K Smith, Zadie Smith, Angie Thomas, Colm Tóibín, Joanna Trollope, Marina Warner and Joss Whedon, as well as a delegation of cartoonists and writers from The New Yorker.

-Celebrating Australian literature, the MWF program has featured, among others, Robert Dessaix, Robert Drewe, Anna Funder, Helen Garner, Germaine Greer, Kate Grenville, Marion Halligan, Bob Hawke, Clive James, Marcia Langton, Shane Maloney, David Malouf, Melina Marchetta, Drusilla Modjeska, Les Murray, Henry Reynolds, Anne Summers, Amy Witting and Booker Prize–winners Peter Carey, Richard Flanagan and Thomas Keneally.
+Celebrating Australian literature, the MWF program has featured, among others, Yassmin Abdel-Magied, Julian Burnside, Robert Dessaix, Robert Drewe, Anna Funder, Helen Garner, Germaine Greer, Kate Grenville, Marion Halligan, Bob Hawke, Clive James, Marcia Langton, Shane Maloney, David Malouf, Melina Marchetta, Drusilla Modjeska, Les Murray, Henry Reynolds, Kim Scott, Anne Summers, Amy Witting and Booker Prize winners Peter Carey, Richard Flanagan and Tom Keneally.